roofrack/dotfiles/bin/tmux-sessions/Readme.md

 a code runner to run code in the split pane below or beside, a server, or what ever other applications your current project needs.

-This differs from Tmux Resurrect in that the set up comes from a premade script file that you edit to get the setup you want.
+This differs from Tmux Resurrect in that the setup comes from a premade script file that you edit to get the setup you want.
 The file can then be run again to reset the session back up after a system reboot or when ever the tmux server is killed.
-Tmux Resurrect saves your set up as you go but you have to spend time setting it all up.
+Tmux Resurrect saves your setup as you go but you have to spend time setting it all up.
 Here its mostly already set up and you just add/delete the options and applications needed.